 TMJ Disorder Treatment

-Dr. Kim will meet with you to evaluate your case and determine how best to restore your jaw’s health and function.
-Upon confirming diagnosis and the cause, treatment options will be narrowed down from there.
+Dr. Kim and Dr. Ota will meet with you to evaluate your case and determine how best to restore your jaw’s health and function.
+Upon confirming the diagnosis and the cause, treatment options will be narrowed down from there.
 Our team prioritizes a cooperative approach with the patient, combining self-care at home with professional care here.

 Depending on how improperly your teeth are aligned, bite correction may be needed (Ex: Bite adjustment, jaw reconstruction, restorative dentistry).
 In severe cases such as when the jaw is dislocated and non-reducible, can’t open, suffers advanced degeneration, or the patient has already received unsuccessful appliance treatment, surgical options like arthroscopy or open-joint repair structuring are a last resort.
 Rest assured, however, whatever the treatment, your comfort is always emphasized.